 When done, put the floor mats back in.

-Tip: Make sure to clean under the seats, including the seat rails – this can be an old food graveyard which causes bad smells.
+Tip: Make sure to clean under the seats, including the seat rails – this can be an old food graveyard that causes bad smells.

 Plastics and Windows

 The sun, especially the brutal Aussie sun, can extract chemicals from plastics in dashboards leaving a residue on the inside of your windscreen.
 Make sure to thoroughly clean the insides of all windows with a proper window cleaner and clean cloth.

 Products like Armorall are perfect for auto plastics.
 Give your dashboard, door trims and other plastic surfaces clean with a protectant.